-PO32 PO35 E32 E35 Laneway design ensures the safety of a.
-Development is in accordance with a pedestrians, cyclists and motorists by way of Neighbourhood development plan. site lines, and sufficient road reserve for OR vehicle movements and the provision of street lighting. b.
-Laneways are designed with minor meanders only, and maintain direct lines of sight from one end of the laneway to Note - Refer to Planning scheme policy - Integrated design and Planning scheme policy - Neighbourhood the other; and design for determining design criteria for Laneways. c.
+a.
+Development is in accordance with a Neighbourhood development plan.

+- Laneways are designed with minor meanders only, and maintain direct lines of sight from one end of the laneway to the other; and - c.
 Laneways provide road dedication at strategic locations along the laneway to allow the construction of street lighting and any electrical pillars associated with the street lighting in accordance with current Australian Standards.

 Note - The dedication must allow for street lights to be provided on Council's standard alignment